lesi-nedo/connection_sender/README.md

 ### Bot Behavior
 - `WAITING_BEFORE_CHECK`: Time to wait between checks for the captcha email response in seconds (default: 40)
 - `HEADLESS`: Run Chrome in headless mode (default: True)
 - `TOTAL_SCROLL_TIMES`: Number of times to scroll through people search (default: 20).
 In companies/universities alumni/people section there is a scrollable page with profiles.
 This settings limits the total scroll down, which means the number of profiles explored in that company/university.
+-  `PAGES_BEFORE_QUIT`: Number of pages to search for connectable people before quitting (default: 30)
+-  `MAX_WEBDRIVER_WAIT_TIME`: Maximum time to wait for a page element to load (default: 10).
+-  `MIN_WEBDRIVER_WAIT_TIME`: Minimum time to wait for a page element to load (default: 5) the final wait time is a random number between `MIN_WEBDRIVER_WAIT_TIME` and `MAX_WEBDRIVER_WAIT_TIME`. `WebDriverWait` function uses it.
+-  `CHROMEDRIVER_PATH`: Path to the ChromeDriver executable (default: /usr/local/bin/chromedriver)
+-  `BOT_VENV_NAME`: Name of the virtual environment (default: linkedin)

 ## Safety Features